anordal/shellharden/how_to_do_things_safely_in_bash.md

     * Safety consideration: No language flavor options like `-euo pipefail` here!
 It is not actually possible when using the `env` redirection, but even if your hashbang begins with `#!/bin/bash`, it is not the right place for options that influence the meaning of the script, because it can be overridden, which would make it possible to run your script the wrong way.
 However, options that don't influence the meaning of the script, such as `set -x` would be a bonus to make overridable (if used).
 * What we need from [Bash's unofficial strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/), with `set -u` behind a feature check.
 We don't need all of Bash's strict mode because being shellcheck/shellharden compliant means quoting everything, which is a level beyond strict mode.
 Furthermore, `set -u` **must not be used** in Bash 4.3 and earlier.
 Because that option, in those versions, [treats empty arrays as unset](http://stackoverflow.com/questions/7577052/bash-empty-array-expansion-with-set-u), which makes arrays unusable for the purposes described herein.
 With arrays being the second most imporant advice in this guide (after quoting), and the sole reason we're sacrificing POSIX compatibility, that's of course unacceptable: If using `set -u` at all, use Bash 4.4 or another sane shell like Zsh.
 This is easier said than done if there is a possibility that someone might run your script with an obsolete version of Bash.
 Fortunately, what works with `set -u` will also work without (unlike `set -e`).
 Thus why putting it behind a feature check is sane at all.
 Beware of the presupposition that testing and development happens with a Bash 4.4 compatible shell (so the `set -u` aspect of the script gets tested).
 If this concerns you, your other options are to give up compatibility (by failing if the feature check fails) or to give up `set -u`.
 * `shopt -s nullglob` is what makes `for f in *.txt` work correctly when `*.txt` matches zero files.
 The default behavior (aka. *passglob*) – pass the pattern as-is if it happens to match nothing – is dangerous for several reasons.
 As for *globstar*, that enables recursive globbing.
 Globbing is easier to use correctly than `find`.
 So use it.
+* Assert that command dependencies are installed.
+[Declaring your dependencies](https://12factor.net/dependencies) has many benefits, but until this becomes statically verifiable, concentrate on uncommon commands here.
+Your motivation should be to prevent long running scripts from failing right at the end, as well as preventing misbehavior such as `make -j"$(nproc)"` becoming a fork bomb.
+Benefits of using `hash` for this purpose are its low overhead and that it gives you an error message in the failure case.
+What it doesn't check is indirect dependencies and compatibility level, but at that point, we want package management.

 But not: